Jatana/ielts-band-predictor/README.md

 ## 6 · Score an essay via REST

-Do not forget to get back to the root directory while running the next command!
+Do not forget to get back to the root directory before running the next command!

 ```bash
 poetry run python -m ielts_band_predictor.scripts.client_test